antoniog11/bingo-party/README.md

 # Locally hosted custom bingo for party

-This is a bingo party game I created for a New Year's Eve party.
-It is locally hosted on a computer and allows you to create custom bingo tasks that everyone can access from a computer connected to a local wifi network that everyone can access.
+This Bingo Party game is a web application designed to spice up your events with a fully customizable bingo experience.
+Locally hosted on a computer, this game allows you to create personalized bingo tasks that anyone connected to the same network can complete.
+Players connect to a host computer through any device connected to your local Wi-Fi network.
+Every participant gets a unique bingo board featuring your 24 custom tasks, randomly arranged, and a free space in the center.
+This game is built using Python and Flask and requires knowledge of running Flask applications.